 Academic fit

-Programs are usually considered in terms of how they support a course, module, or line of inquiry, rather than simply providing exposure.
+Programs are usually considered in terms of how they support a course, module, or line of inquiry, rather than simply providing exposure or a sequence of site visits.

 A key consideration is what kinds of sites, institutions, and local contexts students can actually enter, and whether those encounters hold up as meaningful points of engagement in the field.